bluegenes/2022-paper-protein-kmers/manuscript.md

 - finish ezAAI 1. mmseqs2 (running); 2. blast if possible!
 - plot vs blast AAI (replace CompareM plot)
 - better colors now that mc is gone
+- plot scaled =1 ("jaccard," "avg containment") on same plot!?
 --->

-### FracMinHash **Containment** enables comparison directly from DNA sequence
+### Containment enables comparison directly from DNA sequence

 For protein k-mer comparisons to be useful, any DNA queries must be translated into protein sequence.
 Often this limits amino acid comparisons to assembly-based workflows, as assemblies can be reliably translated into predicted Open Reading Frames (ORFs).

-Here we can utilize direct 6-frame translation, which is assembly-free but does not attempt to find the correct open reading frame.
+With k-mer methods, we can utilize direct 6-frame translation, which is assembly-free but does not attempt to find the correct open reading frame.
-Assuming a single open reading frame, only 1/6th of the k-mers generated by 6-frame translation will belong to the correct ORFs.
+Assuming a single open reading frame, only ~1/6th of the k-mers generated by 6-frame translation will belong to true ORFs.
-These erroneous k-mers greatly impact the Jaccard Index when comparing samples.
+The remaining erroneous k-mers greatly impact the Jaccard Index (set similarity) when comparing samples.
-However, the containment index, which enables k-mer comparisons between datasets of different sizes, here provides an added benefit: by using only the FracMinHash containment estimate relative to reference proteomes, we can obtain accurate Amino Acid Identity estimates directly from DNA sequence.
-We term this "anchor" containment, where the trusted genome is the "anchor" upon which we base the comparison.
+However, these k-mers only impact the containment index in one direction (relative to the set with erroneous k-mers) By using only the FracMinHash containment estimate relative to reference proteomes, we can obtain accurate Amino Acid Identity estimates directly from DNA sequence.

-_We have generalized this type of comparison as the "maximum containment", which is the containment relative to the smaller set of k-mers.
-Since 6-frame translation should always yield excess k-mers relative to genomes of similar size max containment should always provide AAI comparisons of 6-frame translated k-mers to reference proteomes._
+_We term this "anchor" containment, where the trusted genome is the "anchor" upon which we base the comparison._
+Since 6-frame translation should always yield excess k-mers relative to genomes of similar size, this desired containment will generally be the larger of the two containment values (maximum containment).
 Note that comparing two 6-frame translated datasets is not recommended, as there is no mechanism to exclude erroneous k-mers introduced during translation.

 **figure: AAI from translated nucleotide --> reference protein**